UniversalScientificTechnologies/xDOS_doc/DOSPORTAL/index.md

 DOSPORTAL is primarily designed for use with UST's particle detectors: [LABDOS](/labdos), [AIRDOS](/airdos), and GEODOS.
 You can learn more about these detectors in other sections of this documentation or on the [official website](https://www.ust.cz/UST-dosimeters/).

 {: .warning }
-> Please note that DOSPORTAL is currently in an active development phase and is not yet publicly available.
-The anticipated launch of the service to the public in a test version is scheduled for Q3 2024.
+> Please note that DOSPORTAL is currently in an development phase and is not yet publicly available.
+For more updates about scheduled start, please contact us.

 ### Purpose of the Documentation